lalithrajr1034/python_graphs/README.md

 1. How far flights traveled in both years.
 2. How many flights went to certain airports.
 3. Showing the difference between the two years using a sunburst chart.
-4.Link to Data Set: https://www.kaggle.com/datasets/divyansh22/flight-delay-prediction
+4. Link to Data Set: https://www.kaggle.com/datasets/divyansh22/flight-delay-prediction.

 ---